 Dual Enrollment in College and Home-School

 If you are completing any dual-enrollment courses (college-level courses that you want to use for both high school and college credit), please indicate the name of the college on your Application for Admission.
 Your dual enrollment coursework should be included on your high school transcript.
-To determine transfer credit, we will also need an official college transcript and catalog (or a URL to a webpage that contains course descriptions) for each college-level course.
+To determine transfer credit, please submit an official transcript from each institution you have enrolled in courses.

 Academic Reference for Home-Schooled Students